BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 # Angular Forms

 The contents of [this folder](../dotnet-web-mvc-angular-forms) represents an approach to Angular over ASP.NET Core.
-The work here was tracked with [a single GitHub issue](https://github.com/BryanWilhite/dotnet-core/issues/20).
+The work here was tracked with [a single GitHub issue](https://github.com/BryanWilhite/dotnet-core/issues/20) which is another way of saying I am lazy.

 ## running `dotnet new angular`